Euro rises against the US dollar to its highest level in over a year-breakinglatest.news-Breaking Latest News

 The euro also benefits from the fact that the economy in Europe is currently considered to be more stable than in the USA.
 Economists there consider a slight recession to be likely this year.
 The further development of the euro will therefore also be strongly driven in the coming weeks by the figures for economic growth and inflation in the USA and Europe as well as by statements from the central banks before their next interest rate hikes.

-The exchange rate of the euro against the US dollar rose above the 1.10 dollar mark on Thursday.
+The exchange rate of the euro against the US dollar rose above the 1.10 dollar mark this week.
 This is the highest level in more than a year.

 There are two main reasons for this development: In the USA, inflation is falling faster than in Europe.
 Investors therefore expect that interest rates in Europe will continue to rise for longer than in the USA.
 At the same time, the economy in Europe is currently considered to be more robust.

 The rising euro helps the European Central Bank against inflation.
-The revaluation also makes many imports cheaper in Germany.
+The revaluation also makes many imports cheaper in Germany – and travel to many countries.

 The exchange rate of the euro against the US dollar rose above the 1.10 dollar mark in the middle of the week.
-The euro hit $1.1055 on Thursday, its highest level in more than a year.
-The European common currency was last worth that much on April 1, 2022.
+The euro hit $1.1065 on Friday, its highest level in more than a year.
+The European common currency was last worth so much in mid-March 2022.

-The most important reasons for the soaring euro were the inflation figures from the USA.
+The most important reason for the soaring euro was new inflation figures from the USA.
 The inflation rate there fell more sharply than expected from 6.0 to 5.0 percent in March.
-The markets had only expected a decline to 5.2 percent.
-This fueled expectations that the US Federal Reserve could soon end its rate hikes.
+This fuels expectations that the US Federal Reserve may soon end its rate hikes.
 However, falling energy prices in particular slowed down inflation in the USA.
-Overall, inflation remains stubbornly high.
+Overall, inflation remains stubborn.
 The core rate of inflation for all products except energy and food even rose to 5.5 percent and is now higher than the overall inflation rate in the US.

 In the Euro zone, the overall inflation rate fell in March also from 8.6 to 6.9 percent.
 However, it is still significantly higher than in the USA – and far above the stability target of the European Central Bank (ECB) of two percent.
 The ECB started raising interest rates much later than the US Fed.
 The financial markets are therefore expecting the ECB to raise interest rates slightly once or twice this year and then leave them at a high level for a long time.